Scott Township, Adams County, Ohio: Geography

 Most of the village of Seaman is located in southwestern Scott Township.

 Name and history

 Statewide, other Scott Townships are located in Brown, Marion, and Sandusky counties.

 Scott Township was either named for Edwin Scott, an early settler, or for Thomas Scott, a judge of the Ohio Supreme Court.

+The township was organized on December 2, 1818.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.